creationix/js-git/README.md

 ## Related Packages

 Not all parts of js-git are in this package.
-Of node, the min-stream code is already factored out into several standalone packages.
+Of note, the min-stream code is already factored out into several standalone packages.

  - [min-stream][] - Helpers for working with min-streams.
  - [min-stream-node][] - A node.js adapter that provides tcp client and server as well as file streams using min-streams.